EASM Distinguished Service Award

 The deadline for the EASM Awards nomination is the 9th of August.
 The nomination package should be send to Annick Willem (firstname.lastname@example.org) including the following:

 Nominators must be EASM members in good standing and should email the nomination to the Chair of the Award Committee.
 The Award Committee may subsequently request additional information from the nominator.
 All nominations will be assessed in confidence.

 Individuals who accept their nomination will be asked to submit a CV and a two-page statement describing their qualifications for the award.
-These items must be submitted no later than 1stJuly.
+The items must be submitted to Annick Willem no later than 9th of August.

 During the 25th EASM Conference, the first EASM Distinguished Service Award was presented to Professor Herbert Woratschek.
 Professor Woratschek has worked for and helped develop EASM over many years and in many ways:

 - He has served on the EASM Board and also the Editorial Board of ESMQ